- Chart

 Investment Approach and Strategy

-Strategy: IEF aims to track a specific index, the ICE U.S. Treasury 7-10 Year Bond Index.
+Strategy: The ETF employs a passive investment strategy, aiming to closely track the performance of its underlying benchmark index, the ICE U.S. Treasury 7-10 Year Bond Index.

-Composition The ETF holds a portfolio of U.S. Treasury bonds with remaining maturities between 7 and 10 years.
+Composition The ETF holds a portfolio of U.S. Treasury bonds with remaining maturities between seven and ten years.
+These are considered high-quality, investment-grade debt issued by the U.S. government.

 Market Position